SCHLESWIG-HOLSTEIN

 The current coat of arms of Schleswig-Holstein was established and approved in 1957.
 Only government agencies and notaries are authorized to use it.
 Private individuals, clubs, and companies are granted a slightly modified version.

-SCHLESWIG-HOLSTEIN: THE FUN FACTS
+SCHLESWIG-HOLSTEIN: FUN FACTS

-When Prussia annexed the Duchy of Schleswig and the Duchy of Holstein as provinces, the original coat of arms was retained.
+When Prussia annexed the Duchy of Schleswig and the Duchy of Holstein as provinces, their original coats of arms was retained.
 With a minor exception—the lions were turned around.
 Legend has it that German Chancellor Otto von Bismarck couldn't stand the fact that the Schleswig, or Danish, lions were facing, so to speak, with their hindquarters, toward a leaf of the Holstein, or German, nettle.
 A violation was deemed unacceptable and ordered to be removed.

 A curious legend.
 In fact, in heraldry, so-called "meeting" animals from different coats of arms on the same shield sometimes face each other.
 This is called "heraldic courtesy," or politeness.
 In any case, this arrangement of the coat of arms emphasizes the unity of the two parts of Schleswig-Holstein.